syedmeesamali/C/README.md

 ### 0. Coursera

   - C programming course from Coursera Pro.
 C programming language foundations -> Modular programming and memory management -> Pointers and memory management
+  - Ocassionally some assembly work also from low level programming book

 ### 2. Linked List in C